Kelleys Creek Road Near Cedar Grove

 • Ward Cemetery does not employ or contract grave diggers.
 The assisting funeral home works with the family of the deceased to secure grave diggers and payment is made to the grave diggers by the family of the deceased.

-• Upon proper notification and approval by the cemetery caretaker, Sherry Smith, cremation urns may be buried by the family in an existing plot of another family member without charge (donations are appreciated) or buried by the cemetery volunteer staff for a small fee.
+• Upon proper notification and approval by the cemetery caretaker, Sherry Smith, cremation urns may be buried by the family in an existing plot of another family member without charge (donations are appreciated) or buried by the volunteer cemetery staff for a small fee.
 There are no scattering gardens in Ward Cemetery.
 Due to maintenance and safety concerns, scattering of ashes is not permitted in Ward Cemetery.
 Cremation urns must be buried and not placed above ground.
+Please contact us for approval before burial of ashes.
 We MUST know the identity of the deceased FOR OUR RECORDS and the LOCATION OF THE BURIAL URN to assign a plot number AND to prevent accidental unearthing during cemetery maintenance and new burials.
-If you need a separate burial plot for burial of an urn, please contact caretaker Sherry Smith at (304) 595-2919 or [email protected] or use the CONTACT FORM on this website for additional information.
+Unauthorized placement of urns in unapproved places may make them subject to removal or relocation.
+If you need a separate burial plot for burial of an urn, please contact caretaker Sherry Smith at (304) 595-2919 or [email protected] or use the CONTACT FORM on this website for additional information on pricing and procedures.

 • There are to be no placements of monuments, headstones, or cremation urns, and no construction of terraces, curbs, or similar structures without prior approval.
 This is to prevent encroachment upon the numerous unmarked graves.
 Both upright markers and flat markers are allowed in Ward Cemetery.
 For prior approval you may contact caretaker Sherry Smith at [email protected] or a committee member by using the CONTACT FORM on this website.
 NO PRE-NEED HEADSTONES ARE ALLOWED.

 • In addition to terraces, curbs, and similar structures, headstones, statues, and other grave monuments are considered by law to be the personal property of the family who purchased them or built them.
-Ward Cemetery does not sell, install, engrave, or maintain headstones.
-The family of the deceased, not Ward Cemetery, is responsible for the purchase, installation, engraving, care and maintenance of these items.
+Ward Cemetery does not clean, sell, install, engrave, repair, or maintain headstones or terraces, curbs, statues, or similar structures.
+The family of the deceased, not Ward Cemetery, is responsible for the purchase, installation, engraving, cleaning, repair, care, and maintenance of these items.
 No person associated with Ward Cemetery (such as but not limited to cemetery caretakers, volunteers, or independent contractors) assumes liability for any loss, damage, or vandalism of these items.
 If you are the owner of a headstone, repairs and replacements may sometimes be covered by your homeowner's insurance policy.
 The government will sometimes replace worn or damaged military headstones upon request of the family.

 • The cemetery has no trash pickup, so please take any trash and old flowers with you when leaving the cemetery.
 Burning trash has not been allowed for a long time and the trash bin has been removed.
 Please do not throw garbage on top or beside of our storage bin.
 It is not a trash bin.